Let’s cover the easy one first: income tax.

-Paying your tax bill in regular installments (usually quarterly) ensures you don’t fall behind and aren’t hit with an eye-watering bill at the end of the financial year.
+Paying your tax bill in regular instalments (usually quarterly) ensures you don’t fall behind and aren’t hit with an eye-watering bill at the end of the financial year.

-As of 2015 you can manage all of your PAYG installments through the myGov website.
+As of 2015 you can manage all of your PAYG instalments through the myGov website.

 For further fun reading the ATO has detailed information on PAYG here.